JetBrains/intellij-sdk-docs/tutorials/custom_language_support/commenter.md

 title: 17.
 Commenter
 ---

-A commenter allows user to comment the code at the cursor or selected code automatically via *⌘/*.
+A commenter allows user to comment the code at the cursor or selected code automatically via corresponding actions.

 ### 17.1.
 Define a commenter